Robert Morris (pastor): Child sex abuse accusations and convictions

-On June 14, 2024, it became public on The Wartburg Watch, a religious watchdog focused on reporting abuse in churches, that Cindy Clemishire, a 54-year-old woman, had claimed that on Christmas night in 1982, Morris, with whom she’d been staying in the same household, invited her to his room, instructed her to lie on his bed, and then proceeded to touch her breasts and feel under her panties.
+On June 14, 2024, it became public on The Wartburg Watch, a religious watchdog focused on reporting abuse in churches, that Cindy Clemishire, a 54-year-old woman, had alleged that on Christmas night in 1982, Morris, with whom she'd been staying in the same household, invited her to his room, instructed her to lie on his bed, and then proceeded to touch her breasts and feel under her underwear.
 At the time, Clemishire was 12 years old and Morris was a 21-year-old traveling evangelist who was married with one child.
-She recalled his saying, "Never tell anyone about this because it will ruin everything."
-Clemishire further claimed that similar encounters with Morris continued to occur over the next four and a half years in both Texas and Oklahoma.
+She recalled him saying, "Never tell anyone about this because it will ruin everything."
+Clemishire further alleged that similar encounters with Morris continued to occur over the next four and a half years in both Texas and Oklahoma.
 She said as she grew older, Morris attempted to have sexual intercourse with her, and that the abuse ended when she was 16 after she told her parents.

 In September 2005, Clemishire emailed Morris asking for restitution for his actions against her.
-Morris responded by saying he and his wife cared for her and that he'd already obtained her and her family's forgiveness.
+Morris responded by saying he and his wife cared for her and that he had already obtained her and her family's forgiveness.
 He then threatened her by saying, "My attorney advises that if I pay you any money under a threat of exposure, you could be criminally prosecuted and Debbie and I do not want that."
-Clemishire further says she filed a civil lawsuit against Morris in 2005, but his attorneys claimed she was responsible for being "flirtatious" and offered her $25,000 to sign a non-disclosure agreement, which she refused to do.
+Clemishire further says she filed a civil lawsuit against Morris in 2005, but his attorneys claimed she was responsible for being "flirtatious" and offered her $25,000 to sign a non-disclosure agreement (NDA), which she refused to do.
 In 2007, Clemishire's attorney sent a letter to Morris requesting reimbursement for therapy she had undergone because of the abuse and attempted to settle the civil claim.
 Morris would agree to a settlement only if Clemishire would sign a NDA, which she also refused to do, relinquishing any settlement.